Home > Keeping Guinea Fowl

 The domesticated guinea fowl has kept much of its wild nature, so don’t thrive being confined to a run.
 They are popular with smallholders where there is a little bit of space for them to roam.
 Keeping guinea fowl is useful for removing bugs from the garden because they won’t scratch the ground like chickens, but care should be taken on where they are kept because they can be noisy at times with their calling and can disturb you or your close neighbours.

 Guinea fowl originate from West Africa and can still be seen in the wild in Africa to this day.

-They prefer to perch in trees if they can and I’ve had many failed attempts at catching mine.
-There have been times where they have spent a night perched on the roof of our house or garage rather than going into the chicken house!
+Guinea fowl are experts at flying and can fly almost vertically when they want to.
+They prefer to perch in trees if they can, and I’ve had many failed attempts at catching mine.
+There have been times where they have spent a night perched on the roof of our house or garage rather than going into their house!